mleku/legit/README.md

 These options are fairly self-explanatory, but of note are:

-- repo.scanPath: where all your git repos live (or die). legit doesn't traverse subdirs yet.
+- repo.scanPath: where all your git repos live (or die). legit doesn't traverse subdirs yet
-- dirs: use this to override the default templates and static assets.
+- dirs: use this to override the default templates and static assets
-- repo.readme: readme files to look for.
+- repo.readme: readme files to look for
-- repo.mainBranch: main branch names to look for.
+- repo.mainBranch: main branch names to look for
-- repo.ignore: repos to ignore, relative to scanPath.
+- repo.ignore: repos to ignore, relative to scanPath
-- server.name: used for go-import meta tags and clone URLs.
+- server.name: used for go-import meta tags and clone URLs

-## NOTES
+## notes

 - Run legit behind a TLS terminating proxy like relayd(8) or nginx
 - Cloning only works in bare repos -- this is a limitation inherent to git.
 You